 The lining of the gut wall is basically the continuation of the skin with the following similarities and one major difference.
 Both keep the bad things out and the good things in.
 Both have a way to heal when damaged.
 Both regenerate their layers.
 Both are covered with bacteria in identifiable groups.
 But with the exception of very few things (for example DMSO on the skin) the skin cannot let in specific molecules.
 The lining of the gut is modified however to allow in specific molecules while keeping out other molecules and invading bacteria such as e.coli.
 This selective absorption of certain molecules is really a remarkable feature.

 The lining of the gut is expansive if stretched out and smoothed.
-Because of the velvet like undulations of the lining, this huge surface area is condensed to fit inside the horse.
+Because of the velvet-like undulations of the lining, this huge surface area is condensed to fit inside the horse.
 Of great importance is the fact that the lining of this tube has only one cell layer that is active with many layers of immature cells underneath ready to replace this delicate membrane as it ages and is sloughed.
 Between each gut cell is something called a tight junction which is impervious to everything – until it is damaged and then it leaks.

-Damage to these tight junctions are caused by several things.
+Damage to these tight junctions is caused by several things.
 The first is inappropriate acid production that can burn and ulcerate the membrane (the cells and the tight junctions) just like a sunburn ulcerates our skin.
-This acid can come from overproduction of hydrochloric acid (HCl) in an empty stomach exposing the non-glandular portion and causing a gastric ulcer.
+This acid can come from the overproduction of hydrochloric acid (HCl) in an empty stomach exposing the non-glandular portion and causing a gastric ulcer.
 It can also be caused by the overgrowth of bad bacteria from chronic sugar intake (grain) in the colon creating colonic ulcers (ulcers of the colon).

-As the bad bacteria take over, most of the good bacteria die and break apart into little pieces called lipopolysaccharides (LPS’s) and these attach to inflammatory fats (such as vegetable oils) and are transported across the gut membrane through the tight junctions into the body.
+As the bad bacteria take over, most of the good bacteria die and break apart into little pieces called lipopolysaccharides (LPSs) and these attach to inflammatory fats (such as vegetable oils) and are transported across the gut membrane through the tight junctions into the body.
 These become inflammatory materials that the horse reacts to resulting in a general feeling of unease to overt unwanted behavior (bucking, kicking).

 Another cause of damage to tight junctions is by plant proteins that are foreign to the horse.
 These are called lectins and they physically break down the tight junction and enter the body where they cause inflammation and overtax the immune system, disrupt hormone communication through mimicry and deplete the energy from cells either through exhausting the mitochondria or by starving the cells (more about this in another future blog).

-Gluten is a well known lectin that most people know about.
+Gluten is a well-known lectin that most people know about.
 Some people sensitive to gluten have severe health issues related to its ingestion.
-But gluten from wheat is only one of thousands of lectins we know about in human medicine.
+But gluten from wheat is only one of the thousands of lectins we know about in human medicine.
 Most of these damaging plant proteins are found in the skin and seeds of plants and are found in the skins of ALL grains (wheat, rice, corn, barley and others) causing gut inflammation in most horses and humans.
 Nightshades (tomatoes, cucumbers, eggplant, squash, peppers, and more) also have severe inflammatory lectins but these are usually not fed to horses.

 Foods that horses have eaten over their 55 million years of existence have adapted to the horse and the horse has adapted to them.
-Because of this, horses are OK with many plants they graze on.
+Because of this, horses are OK with the many plants they graze on.
 Occasionally a horse will find something he is not used to throughout most of the year but in the short time it is available (apples in the fall), they eat without much problem.
-This is because ripe fruit removes their lectins in the skin.
+This is because ripe fruit removes its lectins from the skin.
 As you know, eating unripe fruit is not only distasteful but it can make you very sick (green apples).

 They have lived 54,999,950 years without grain.
 Going for 2 weeks without grain will not kill them and will perhaps help you see the positive changes in your horses when fed the way they were made – with food adapted to their good bacteria.

 But there is more.
 It’s not just the whole grains causing the gut damage.
-Grain byproducts are what is left over when the offending lectin laden skin is removed (wheat germ, wheat middlings, rice bran, oat hulls, sugar beet pulp).
+Grain byproducts are what is left over when the offending lectin-laden skin is removed (wheat germ, wheat middlings, rice bran, oat hulls, sugar beet pulp).
 Rather than discard this, grain manufacturers have found a new home for them as fillers in horse feed.
-And of course there is more.
+And of course, there is more.

-The storage of grain is not usually in climate controlled and dry areas.
-Because of this, most corn in the United states (and coffee beans for that matter) have mold growing on it.
+The storage of grain is not usually in climate-controlled and dry areas.
+Because of this, most corn in the United States (and coffee beans for that matter) have mold growing on it.
 These molds of course are on the outer layers and that is exactly what we are getting when grain byproducts are put into animal feed.
 The same holds true for whole grains.
-Mold damaged grains are less expensive and because of this are used in many animal feeds where human consumption of the animal does not occur (the best grains are fed to animals before slaughter).
-I have yet to see a bag of horse feed that says “Our grains are tested and are mold free.”
-Forgive me if there is one but it is not a main stream feed.
+Mold-damaged grains are less expensive and because of this are used in many animal feeds where human consumption of the animal does not occur (the best grains are fed to animals before slaughter).
+I have yet to see a bag of horse feed that says “Our grains are tested and are mold-free.”
+Forgive me if there is one but it is not a mainstream feed.

 The continuous feeding of sugars from the starch of grain, the lectins of grains and the molds of grains all contribute to the gut wall being damaged which then leaks inflammatory materials into the body.
 This leads to the disruption of the power plants of the cells (the mitochondria – in another future blog) which leads to dysfunction of many body systems which leads to most if not all of the diseases we see in horses today.

 Finally, the real problem needs to be addressed.
 There is no money for research to assess the health benefits of not feeding grain.
-Grain is a multi trillion dollar business and it does not want to hear that grain may be causing disease in horses.
+Grain is a multi-trillion dollar business and it does not want to hear that grain may be causing disease in horses.
 Most people new to horses (30 years or less) only know how to feed horses using grain, grain byproducts, vegetable oils, sugar cubes, carrots and apples and trust the dealer to do no harm to their horse.
 Ask yourself, “Is what you are feeding your horse working?”
 Is he fit like an athlete or does he have Cushing’s, metabolic syndrome, laminitis, colic, suspensory injuries, cracked or malformed hooves, poor top line, skin conditions, anhydrosis (non-sweating), bad behavior (girthy, bucks, can’t clip, can’t load on a trailer), diarrhea or squirts, insulin resistance or any other issue you can’t seem to resolve?